Loris-Moreau/Loris-Moreau/README.md

 I'm a Gameplay programmer, my main interests are C++/C#, Tech art (procedural stuff), Game Development & other things

-You can check out some prototypes I made on [Itch.io](https://loris-moreau.itch.io)
+You can check out some prototypes I made on
+<a href = "https://loris-moreau.itch.io" target="_blank"> Itch.io page </a>
 <!-- **Loris-Moreau/Loris-Moreau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 <!-- Prog Languages -->